Hopscotch

-Hopscotch is a popular playground game in which players toss a small object, called a lagger, into numbered triangles or a pattern of rectangles outlined on the ground and then hop or jump through the spaces and retrieve the object.
+Hopscotch is a playground game in which players toss a small object, called a lagger, into numbered triangles or a pattern of rectangles outlined on the ground and then hop or jump through the spaces and retrieve the object.
 It is a children's game that can be played with several players or alone.
 Hopscotch is a physical and cognitive workout.

 Court and rules

 The court

 To play hopscotch, a court is first laid out on the ground.
 Depending on the available surface, the court is either scratched out in the dirt or drawn with chalk on pavement.
 Courts may be permanently marked where playgrounds are commonly paved, as in elementary schools.
 Designs vary, but the court is usually composed of a series of linear squares interspersed with blocks of two lateral squares.
 Traditionally the court ends with a "safe" or "home" base in which the player may turn before completing the reverse trip.
 The home base may be a square, a rectangle, or a semicircle.
 The squares are then numbered in the sequence in which they are to be hopped.